Dynamical incompatibilities in paced finger tapping experiments

+It is generally accepted that average synchronization and its recovery after a perturbation are produced by an error correction mechanism \parencite{Repp2005}.
+It has been further proposed that the error correction mechanism is composed of two distinct processes: phase and period correction \parencite{Harry2023,Repp2004,Repp2008,Repp2013,vanderSteen2013}.
+These two putative processes are thought to have different time scales and to depend differently on attention.
+Importantly, it is assumed that they are separately activated depending on the perturbation type presented to the participant, an assumption that is specifically reflected in the way models are fitted to experimental data---the equation representing period correction is not included in the fitting when phase-shift-like perturbations are presented \parencite{Harry2023}.
+How this theoretical framework accounts for the selective activation of the two processes depending on the type of the upcoming (and unexpected) perturbation remains unresolved.

-Despite this progress, key questions remain unresolved.
-It is generally accepted that average synchronization and its recovery after a perturbation are sustained by an error correction mechanism \cite{Repp2005,Bavassi2017,Lopez2019,Bavassi2013,Silva2024}.
-Although linear models have long been used to describe this resynchronization process \cite{Repp2013}, more recent analyses of time series under different perturbation types and sizes suggest that this mechanism exhibits nonlinear characteristics \cite{Bavassi2017,Lopez2019,Gonzalez2019}.
-Other experimental results also support the need to abandon linear models in favor of more complex descriptions \cite{Haken1985,Loehr2011,Egger2020,Large2023,Lainscsek2012,Roman2019,Konvalinka2009,Heggli2019,Słowiński2024}.
-This change of perspective could have relevant implications for experimental design, the methodologies used for data analysis, and the development of diagnostic tools \cite{Lopez2019,Gonzalez2019,Silva2024}.
+Although linear models have long been used to describe this resynchronization process \parencite{Repp2013}, more recent analyses of time series under different perturbation types and sizes suggest that this mechanism exhibits nonlinear characteristics \parencite{Bavassi2013,Bavassi2017,Lopez2019,Gonzalez2019,Silva2024}.
+Other experimental results also support the need to abandon linear models in favor of more complex descriptions \parencite{Haken1985,Loehr2011,Egger2020,Large2023,Lainscsek2012,Roman2019,Konvalinka2009,Heggli2019,Slowinski2024}.
+This change of perspective could have relevant implications for experimental design, the methodologies used for data analysis, and the development of diagnostic tools \parencite{Lopez2019,Silva2024}.